angelaanjorin/Hangman/README.md

 ![Screenshot for guess input validation](./assets/images/Features%20of%20Hangmann/invalidinput.png)

-* Play Again
+* Play Again Input
-    * Can only contain letters "a" , "b" and "c"
+    * Can only contain letters "a" , "b" or "c"

 ![Screenshot with the play again input validation](./assets/images/Features%20of%20Hangmann/invalidchoicefeedback.png)
 ![Screenshot with the play again input validation](./assets/images/Features%20of%20Hangmann/invalidchoiceletter.png)